dashjoin/platform/dashjoin-docs/docs/developer-reference.md

 #### edit

-allows editing a database record
+allows editing a database record.
+Note that the form layout can be customized in the layout editor.
+Please also refer to the FAQ for information on how to further customize the input form.

 * deleteConfirmation: optional confirmation message before deleting the record